-Gillian Chadwick (Lady Chadwick as we call her) is a lucky gal — she's made a career out of showing off her hometown and beloved country.
+Gillian (or Lady Chadwick, as we call her) is a lucky gal — she's made a career out of showing off her hometown and beloved country.
 Part professor and part entertainer, she's been energetically leading tour groups through London and Britain for nearly a decade (and boy are their feet tired).
-Gillian paused long enough to answer a few questions for us...
+When she's not leading Rick Steves tours, she offers guiding services throughout Britain.
+Gillian paused long enough to answer a few questions for us…

 If you could magically become a tour guide in any other city in the world, would you?

-No, although I love Paris, Rome, Prague and many other cities, there is nowhere on earth as great as London with all its history, culture and diversity.
+No, although I love Paris, Rome, Prague, and many other cities, there is nowhere on earth as great as London with all its history, culture, and diversity.
 I am lucky to be a guide in the most fabulous city, so why would I want to guide anywhere else?
-I will add that I am an Italophile and have loved leading a few tours for Rick there in most falls.
+I will add that I am an Italophile and have loved leading a few Italy tours for Rick in most falls.
 I love the variety.

 What makes London especially challenging or rewarding for a guide?